PREGNANCY

 For mama

-If you want to labor in a bra, make sure it’s one that opens in the front.
-Sports bras aren’t great for skin to skin.
-Some women who want to labor in tub or shower also switch to a swim top.
-After birth, I always pack nursing pajamas, a bra and/or tank, comfy (dark) pajama-y pants or bottoms, and a thin robe or open sweater.
-When you change to drive home, think comfy, that you can still be bleeding, and that you’ll still (could) be pretty swollen and pregnant looking (ie sweats, joggers, a loose dress, etc).
+For after birth, I always pack nursing pajamas, a bra and/or tank, comfy (dark) pajama-y pants or bottoms, and a thin robe or open sweater.
+When you change to drive home, think comfy, that you can still be bleeding, and that you’ll still (could) be pretty swollen and pregnant looking (ie sweats, joggers (use code , a loose dress, etc).

-• Bodily has some of my absolute favorite bras.
+- Bodily has some of my absolute favorite bras.
 I would recommend them time and again.
-You can use the code: LABORMAMA10 for 10% off $90+.
+You can use the code: 10LABORMAMA10 for 10% off $90+.
+The Everything Bra is my favorite for those first days!

 A pair or two of comfy socks is also nice, as are slip on “shower-able” shoes.
-I actually recommend not doing flip flops and doing slides instead, so you can wear those sock and shoes together.
+I actually recommend not doing flip flops and doing slides instead, so you can wear those socks and shoes together.

 Lastly, BASIC toiletries are nice.
 I don’t ever want to spend a ton of time in the bathroom away from that baby – so mascara, tinted moisturizer, chapstick, toothbrush, deodorant, dry shampoo, and a hairbrush serve me well.